ricalo/blog/_posts/2019-02-14-git-server-freenas.md

 toc: true
 ---

+Note: I recently moved my Git server to Gitea.
+To learn how to install Gitea, see [Installing a Gitea server on FreeBSD][5].
+{: .notice }

 A centralized Git server provides multiple benefits, which we explain in the [version control system][2] section of our architecture for a self-hosted business guide.